25 Discontinued Fast-Food Items You'll Never See Again

 KFC's Original Popcorn Chicken

-Popcorn Chicken was huge in the late nineties because it cut to the core of why we love fried chicken—the fried part.
-Fans put pressure on KFC to bring back popcorn chicken, and KFC obliged in the form of Popcorn Nuggets, a slightly larger iteration of the original.
-Justice is served (at 620 calories per serving).
+Popcorn chicken was huge in the late 90s because it cut to the core of why we love fried chicken—the fried part.
+Fans pressured KFC to bring back popcorn chicken, and KFC obliged in the form of Popcorn Nuggets, a slightly larger iteration that was recently cut from the menu.